mrdrbob/aoc-2021/README.md

 At this point, we've solved everything except "g", which will be whatever letter remains unsolved.

 Now that we've built a mapping of mixed up segments to correct segments, we can apply that, look up each number, and aggregate the result in the final decimal number.

+## Day  9 - Part 1

+Once again we've got a map of data we need to scan.
+Once again, I represent the map as a single-dimension array of data.

+One small way to make this simpler is to make a function gets values at a point and *handles invalid positions*.
+Somewhere you have to check the above, below, left and right points.
+You could put your "point is valid" check for each of those positions, but that's four times the logic and four times the potential for mistakes.
+I'd suggest you centralize it in the "get value at point" logic.